Skip to main content

 Create a New Plan

-Give your plan a clear, descriptive name so you can identify it easily later.
-Select New Plan to start from scratch.
+Give your plan a clear, descriptive name so it's easy to find later, then select New Plan to start from scratch.

 Set Up Sessions